frenchie4111/resume/src/Resume.md

 :::::
 ::::: { .right-column }

- - Developed a simulator tool in Objective C in order to improve the scalability of an OSX Server Application.
+ - Improved the scalability of the MDM product line
- - Created a fullstack web application in NodeJS / AngularJS that processes hundreds of thousand of tickets in order to produce actionable insights.
+ - Created a fullstack application in JS that processes hundreds of thousand of tickets in order to produce actionable insights.

 :::::
 ::::